-An alleged breach of examination rules is referred to the Breach of Examination Rules Committee.
-Further information related to examination breaches can be found on the Rules of conduct for Year 12 ATAR course examinations page (https://seniorsecondary.scsa.wa.edu.au/assessment/examinations/rules-of-conduct-for-atar-course-examinations) on the Authority website and in Part II of the Year 12 Information Handbook, published in July.
+An alleged breach of examination rules will be referred to the Breach of Examination Rules Committee.
+Further information related to examination breaches can be found on the Rules of conduct for Year 12 ATAR course examinations page

+(https:/seniorsecondary.scsa.wa.edu.au/assessment/examinations/rules-of-conduct-for-atar-courseexaminations) on the Authority website and in Part II of the Year 12 Information Handbook, published in July.

-9. Predicted marks
+10. Predicted marks